nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

 \baremeDefautM{e=-0.5,b=1,m=-0.25,p=-0.5} % never put b<1,
 ```
 or at the question level with the tex command `\bareme`.
-The gade $g_i$ in % is then computed as
+The grade $g_i$ in % is then computed as
 $g_i = 100  c_i / N_i$ where $i$ stand for the good or the wrong answer.
 Here, $N_i$ is the total number of the good or the wrong answer and $c_i$ the coefficient (m, b, ...).
 It important to set b=1 to get 100% if all the good answers are found.
 The e parameter is not used here, because it is not possible to tick 2 answers in moodle for one-answer-question.
 The only case where incoherent can be used is if the ``_there isn't any correct answer_'' answer is ticked with another question but it is not implemented.
 For instance if `m=-0.5` and `b=1`, a student who ticks all the wrong answers get -0.5, a student who ticks all the good answer get  1 and student who ticks all the boxes get 0.5.

-Another difference is that moodle 3 use tabulated grade like : 1/2, 1/3, 1/4, 1/5, 1/6, 1/7, 1/8, 1/9, 1/10 and their multiple. **If your grade are not conform to that you must use : 'Nearest grade if not listed' in import option in the moodle question bank**.
+Another difference is that moodle 3 use tabulated grades like: 1/2, 1/3, 1/4, 1/5, 1/6, 1/7, 1/8, 1/9, 1/10 and their multiple. **If your grade are not conform to that you must use: 'Nearest grade if not listed' in import option in the moodle question bank**.
 But check at least that the sum of good answer give 100% !